kdoore/1335GitBook/drawing-application-logic.md

 ###Initial Logic

-For Project 3, you will create a simple drawing application where 3 buttons allow you to choose which pattern to draw.
+For Project 3, you will create a simple drawing application where 4 buttons allow you to choose which pattern to draw.
 One additional button will clear the drawing canvas.
+3 Sliders will be used to change the hue, saturation, brightness of the pattern that's drawn.

 **The code on this page, and the image below shows a first iteration for this project**